matthewlong29/PareAndFlourish_Site/_posts/2017-10-01-how to-fill-your-time-with-happiness-not-social-media.md

 image:
   teaser: fill-time-with-happiness.jpg
   feature: fill-time-with-happiness.jpg
-  alt: "How to Fill Your Time with Happiness (Not Social Media)"

 tags: how to be happy, how to spend time, why you need hobbies

-comments: true
 ---

 <span class="italicizeText">Before you say “you’re sharing this on social media!”: yes, the irony isn’t lost on us.</span>